cub01d/stranger-things-lights/README.md

 ### Arduino project specifications
 - each letter has an LED
 - secret message blinks lights sequentially
+- supports Arduino Uno and Due (for Due, check out the due branch)

 ### Project details
 - A-H (8 letters) in first row